Columbia teaching assistants end week-long protest strike

 NEW YORK (AP) — The last week of the academic year at Columbia University has been even more hectic than usual.

-Papers have gone ungraded and review sessions unstaffed as protesting student carried out a week of strikes over the administration’s refusal to bargain with their union.
+Papers have gone ungraded and review sessions unstaffed as protesting graduate students finished a week-long strike Monday over the Columbia University administration’s refusal to bargain with their union.

-Monday was the last day of the week-long strike of the Graduate Workers of Columbia.
+“What’s disgusting?
+Union busting!” chanted hundreds of students as they paced along a street in the middle of the New York City campus, accompanied by the thump of a drum.

-The National Labor Relations Board ruled almost two years ago that teaching assistants and research assistants at Columbia University were entitled to unionize.
-But administrators are still unwilling to negotiate and the university has filed a legal appeal.
+The crowd was comprised of members from the Graduate Workers of Columbia University (GWC-UAW) as well as sympathizers, who after five days of picketing still croaked their slogans despite waning voices.

 Most Read Nation & World Stories